LTUC/amman-dotnet-401d2/Curriculum/Class26/Readme.md

 ## Learning Objectives
 1. Students will be introduced to Azure Dev Ops Project Management Tool
-2. Students will be introduced to ASP.NET Core Identity and succesfully integrate it into an existing codebase.
+2. Students will be introduced to ASP.NET Core Identity and successfully integrate it into an existing codebase.

 ## Lecture Outline